axeltidemann/self_dot/README.md

 An artificial being.
 Uses evolution to write its own program.

-Requirements:
+# Requirements:

 You should definitely user virtualenvwrapper.
-These steps depend on whether you have virtualenvwrapper installed system-wide or locally only.
-Both are possible.
-I guess for many systems where you are system admin as well, it makes sense to have virtualenvwrapper system-wide.
-In any case, virtualenvwrapper will copy your python and include it locally.

-Download virtualenvXXX.tar.gz

-mkdir ~/.local

-cd virtualenv-x-x

-python virtualenv.py ~/.local

-~/.local/bin/pip install virtualenvwrapper

-Changes need in your .profile:

-export PATH=$PATH:$HOME/.local/bin

-export WORKON_HOME=$HOME/.virtualenvs

-export VIRTUALENVWRAPPER_PYTHON=~/.local/bin/python #To avoid using system python, in case it changes over time.

-source $HOME/.local/bin/virtualenvwrapper.sh
+This assumes you have a virtualenv called self_dot, instantiated like so:

-mkvirtualenv smartgrid
+> mkvirtualenv smartgrid

 pip install https://github.com/perone/Pyevolve/zipball/master
 pip install numpy
+pip install scipy
 pip install ipdb
+pip install MDP

 Manually installed packages: